camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

         "error": "authorization_pending",
     }
     ```
-- When this response is received, the API Invoker must wait the seconds of the `interval` value received in the CIBA authorization endpoint and then repeat the request until a final response is received.
+- When this response is received, the API Consumer must wait the seconds of the `interval` value received in the CIBA authorization endpoint and then repeat the request until a final response is received.
-- Once the User has given Consent, the API Exposure Platform will provide the access token (OperatorAccessToken) to the API Invoker (Step 8).
+- Once the User has given Consent, the API Exposure Platform will provide the access token (OperatorAccessToken) to the API Consumer (Step 8).

-Now the API invoker has a valid access token that can be used to invoke the CAMARA API offered by the operator (Step 9).
+Now the API Consumer has a valid access token that can be used to invoke the CAMARA API offered by the operator (Step 9).

 Finally, the Operator will validate the OperatorAccessToken, grant access to the API based on the Scopes bound to the access token, forward the request to the corresponding API backend and retrieve the API response (Step 10).

-The Operator will provide the API response to the API Invoker (Step 11).
+The Operator will provide the API response to the API Consumer (Step 11).

 **Technical ruleset for the Backend flow**